suncoast-devs/handbook/lessons/misc-quick-reference/post-graduation-things-to-focus-on.md

 ### Learn a little bit of Computer Science

-If you want to learn some of the academic view of the software world, check out the resources at
+If you want to learn some of the academic views of the software world, check out the resources at
 [Teach Yourself Computer Science](https://teachyourselfcs.com/).